A chops monster (Guitar One Magazine)

 Tools of the Tirade

-IE gets work done at AFTR Sound (kinda like the Fortress of Solitude without all the ice) with a ton of different guitars, amps, and effects, and computers, and whatnot.
+IE gets work done at AFTR Sound (kinda like the Fortress of Solitude without all the ice) with a ton of different guitars, amps, effects, synths, and computers, and whatnot.

 IESO and earlier incarnations have been featured, spotlighted, profiled, showcased, and poked and prodded at Guitar One, Guitar 9, Unfretted, Art Whore, Dead Angel, MP3.com, Zebox, Weirdsville Radio, Chops From Hell, Garage Band, and Sea of Tranquility.